 Discusses the safety issues of extension cords and best practices for use.

-Campus policy requires approval by DAR prior to procurement (vendor or transfer) of all species other than agricultural animals used in production units.
+Campus policy requires approval by ACP-LAB (formerly DAR) prior to procurement (vendor or transfer) of all species other than agricultural animals used in production units.

 Federal regulations require research institutions to ensure the attending veterinarian has appropriate authority to provide adequate veterinary care and oversight of other aspects of animal care and use.